Answers to frequently asked questions by Ukrainian people in Delft.

 What happens as soon as I have reported with the reporting point in Rijswijk?

 Municipal and medical staff are in attendance at the reporting point.
 There is a doctor as well.
 These people will receive you and ensure that you are given a place to sleep.
 At first this will be an emergency shelter.
 In a later stage the municipality will try to move you to a more permanent form of accommodation.

 Shelter and daily life

 Where in Delft will Ukrainians be staying?

-Right now Delft puts Ukrainian people up in accommodation like hotels and the ‘Pauwmolen’ building and in the ‘Stefanna’ and ‘Abtswoude’ nursing homes.
+Right now Delft puts Ukrainian people up in houses and apartments and in accommodation like hotels and the ‘Pauwmolen’ building and in the ‘Stefanna’ and ‘Abtswoude’ nursing homes.
 ‘Vestia’ corporation will provide temporary housing.
-We promise you that you will not end up on the street.
-And we will inform you as soon as we have found you a more permanent form of accommodation.
+All accommodation facilities named above are temporary.

 What does Delft do for its refugees?